cryptoapi-project/cryptoapi-swift/Examples/Bitcoin/CryptoApiLib_BitcoinKit/README.md

 # Using CryptoApiLib library with [BitcoinKit](https://github.com/yenom/BitcoinKit)

+### Notice: The example can only be run on iOS device

 ### Get started

 Сonfigure and return the object of the CryptoAPI class, which will allow to perform all the operations provided by the CryptoApiLib library.